smeraldoflower/expo-camera-app/README.md

 # expo-camera-app
-Simple camera app made with expo to learn the ropes.
+Basic camera app made with expo to learn the ropes.